 ASK SDK Migration Guide

-This guide provides detailed instructions on how to use the ASK SDK v1 adapter with ASK SDK v2 for Node.js to migrate existing skills developed with ASK SDK v1 for Node.js ('alexa-sdk') to the v2 SDK ('ask-sdk').
+This guide provides detailed instructions on how to use the Alexa Skills Kit (ASK) SDK v1 adapter with ASK SDK v2 for Node.js to migrate existing skills developed with ASK SDK v1 for Node.js ('alexa-sdk') to the v2 SDK ('ask-sdk').

 The ASK SDK v1 adapter simplifies migrating v1 Alexa skills to the SDK v2 by offering backwards compatibility for ASK SDK v1 interfaces.
 With the v1 adapter, request handlers written in v1 and v2 coding styles can run side by side.
-This allows you to extend existing Alexa skills with v2-style request handlers, while updating existing handlers at your own pace.
+This allows you to extend existing Alexa skills with v2-style request handlers, but also update existing handlers at your own pace.
 For new skills, make sure to start with the ASK SDK v2 for Node.js to take advantage of the v2 features.

 Prerequisites